gfabieno/SeisCL/README.md

 ##### 1.2.2 Compiling with make

-If you want to ues make instead, a [Makefile](src/Makefile) is provided, which may need to be modified for your specific system.
+If you want to ues make instead, a [Makefile](src/Makefile) is provided, which may need to be modified to your specific system.
 To compile, just run:

     cd src;
     make all
     echo "export PATH=$(pwd):\$PATH" >> ~/.bashrc
     source ~/.bashrc

-The last line is needed because SeisCL_MPI must be on PATH for the Python interface to work properly.

 [comment]: <> (Note also that the variable CUDA_PATH must be defined.
 If not, find the cuda )